getch-geohum/Deep-Learning-Building-Extraction/README.md

 # Computational environment
 The notebooks are designed to run on [Google Colab](https://colab.research.google.com/), which also provides free basic computing resources, but for very high projects that demand high-performance resources, one could consider either a subscription-based or other local resources.
 Please note that while running the training and inference, try to chnage the runtime to GPU resources.
+More information on usage and resource optimisation in  [Google Colab can be accessed here ](https://colab.research.google.com/)